YanjieHe/Cygni-Interpreter/README.md

 - If you are using Linux, you need to install mono environment and input "mono Cygni_CLI.exe" in the terminal.

-The second option is compiled one by yourself.
+The second option is to compile one by yourself.
 - Download the Cygni Core from

 https://github.com/JasonHe0727/Cygni/tree/master/Cygni.Mono/Cygni/bin/Release